hashicorp/vault-secrets-operator/docs/threat-model/README.md

    <td>
 <ul>

-<li>HashiCorp will address CVEs identified in the Operator’s code or its dependencies in a timely manner and release an updated version
+<li>HashiCorp will address vulnerabilities identified in the Operator’s code or its dependencies in a timely manner and release an updated version

 <li>Clusters should run the most recent version of the Operator at all times, and have processes in place to respond to new versions
 </li>